redrails/old-blog/_posts/2016-12-18-A-Road-Incident-Model-Analysis.md

 <iframe  src="https://plot.ly/~dashee/17/accs_mult_model_0515.embed?link=false" width="100%" height="500" frameborder="no" scrolling="no"></iframe>

-While the plot illustrates the seasonal behaviour and trend within the data, if we want to forecast the number of accidents in 2016, we'll employ another form of time series decompostion called Autoregressive Integrated Moving Average (ARIMA).
+While the plot illustrates the seasonal behaviour and trend within the data, if we want to forecast the number of accidents in 2016, we'll employ another form of time series decomposition called Autoregressive Integrated Moving Average (ARIMA).
 Before we apply ARIMA to our data, we'll make a little detour and first introduce some of key concepts behind ARIMA.

 ### Stationary Processes And Friends